Country of origin: cambodia

 [i] And now, how long have you been retired?

-[r] I’ve been retired since I was in my fifties.
-It’s been about ten years.
-About ten years.
-Because in your 50s, it was automatic.
+[a] I’ve been retired since I was in my fifties.
+About ten years now.
+Ten years.
+Because in my fifties, it was automatic.
 They told me not to look for work anymore.
-I was told, “You won the lottery.”
-[Laughs] In your fifties, they retire you.
-They gave me retirement, until today.
+They said, ‘You won the lottery.’
+[Laughter] In your fifties, they put you on retirement.
+They gave me my pension, which I still have today.

 [i] So you learned to drive?